 Just like you enjoy that hot cup of cocoa to keep warm your chickens will also enjoy warm food during the winter!
 You can start with warm water using one of these water heaters.
 Feeding them warm water during the winter will not only keep them warm, it’ll keep the water from freezing.
 You can also cook them some warm treats like oatmeal with warm water mixed with their pellets.
 Keep in mind however that treats, specially when low in nutritional value, should only be provided during dinner time.
 This is to prevent them from getting full before they eat all of their nutrients.

-Whatever you feed them, you’ll probably be feeding them more.
-Chickens during the winter usually eat about 50% more so be generous.
-Don’t stress too much about feeding them more, they’ll let you know when they’re full.
+Whatever you feed them, you’ll probably be feeding them more of it.
+Chickens usually eat about 50% more food during the winter so be generous.
+Don’t stress too much about feeding them too much, they’ll let you know when they’re full.

 Remember to clean up the uneaten scraps at night to avoid attracting rats, a horrible chicken predator.

 All the best food in the world won’t matter if your coop isn’t ready for the winter.
 Check out how to prepare your coop right here.